SC5/sc5-styleguide-visualtest/README.md

 ### Update the list of pages with particular sections (and their sub-sections)

+This almost never needed as the configuration automatically updates when reference screenshots are gathered

 ```
 gulp  test:visual:config --section 2 --section 4
 ```